Skip to footer content

 $vbLabelText $csharpLabel

 Each discovered PDF file is loaded as a PdfDocument and added to a List collection.
 This approach scales efficiently whether you're merging three files or three hundred.
 The Merge() method accepts the entire list, processing all source documents in a single operation to create one new document.
-You can also make use of the int data type to track the index of each file as it's processed, if you wanted to.
+You can also use the int data type to track the index of each file as it's processed if you want to implement progress tracking.

-How to Merge PDF Files from Different Sources?
+How Do You Merge PDF Files from Different Sources?

 using IronPdf;